LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

 Finally in 2019 Microsoft learned.
 They accepted that the internals of the browser had become further commodified under Chrome, that Chrome's implementation was a defacto standard, and they refocused on what they really gain by being the browser owner.
 Instead of trying to compete in the thankless world of browser rending engines, they reskinned Chrome.

+I was there at the time, and predictably a lot of internal people were unhappy about this.
+It was a mix of aversion to admitting defeat and cries of those from the *Not Invented Here* era that was hostile to open source.
+But, just like how they were wrong about embracing Linux they were wrong about this too.

 At first, it really was just effectively the same browser but with Microsoft styling.
 They focused on compatibility and not giving you reasons to dislike it.
 With that foundation laid, they sought to innovate on the user side.
-It integrates with Windows Hello, which can be a huge boon for enterprise users, added UI features like vertical tabs, and consumer features like coupons lookups.
+It integrates with Windows Hello, which can be a huge boon for enterprise users[^1], added UI features like vertical tabs, and consumer features like coupons lookups.

 All the while it cashed in on what Microsoft really wanted.
 To be your default browser, with the default search engine set to Bing.
 Nowhere is this fact more telling than in recent changes to Windows making it harder to change your default browser.
 Remember from before?
 They've made the benefit of the substitute (Chrome) smaller and made the cost of switching (screwing with the settings) higher.
 New Edge is very compatible with Chrome, it can even use the same extension store.
 Yet, there's this weird gap in the settings sync.
-All of your settings *except* for default search engine are sync'ed with your account.
-What a strange omission.
+All of your settings *except* for default search engine are synced with your account. *What a strange omission, directing more traffic to their other product*.
 Recently it has started pushing Bing Co-Pilot hard (even with dark patterns).

 Overall adopting this model has been a smashing success.
 What remains to be seen is if Microsoft can resist the urge to fall back into its old tyrannical ways.